dpsitcouncil/TryRuby/source/index.html.markdown

     </h1>

     <div id="tryruby-content">
-	 <p>GirlCode is an initiative by the IT Council at DPS Bangalore South, aiming and equip young women with essential coding and tech skills for a future in STEM.</p>
+	 <p>GirlCode is an initiative by the IT Council at DPS Bangalore South, aiming to equip young women with essential coding and tech skills for a future in STEM.</p>
       <p>Ruby is a programming language from Japan which is revolutionizing software development.</p>
       <p>The beauty of Ruby is found in its balance between simplicity and power.</p>
       <p>You can type some Ruby code in the editor and use these buttons to navigate:</p>